kojodoc/kojodoc.github.io/art/shape-block.md

 To implement the above ideas, it's good to know [how defs work](../reference/turtle.html#def).

-Here's a drawning based on the above idea:
+Here's a drawning based on the above ideas:
 ```scala
 def shape() {
     // savePosHe() not needed here as turtle ends up at its starting state